MarcSabatella/Campania/README.md

 This font should work in any program that handles fonts reasonably.
 It is tested to work in [MuseScore](https://musescore.org) and in [LibreOffice](https://www.libreoffice.org/), and will probably work in the commercial alternatives as well.
+Some programs - like Microsoft Word - may require you to explicitly enable OpenType features.